Useful Links: Adverse Events Reporting and Medical enquiries

 Having flu and asthma can make your symptoms worse or trigger an asthma attack, as your airways are already swollen and sensitive1.
 It can also increase your risk of other serious complications such as pneumonia and other acute respiratory diseases1.

-In fact asthma is the most common cause for children to be hospitalised due to flu1 – and it is one of the most common causes for adults to be hospitalised too.1
+According to data from the US, having asthma is in fact the most common cause for children to be hospitalised due to flu1 – and it is one of the most common causes for adults to be hospitalised too.1

 Protecting yourself from flu